RedBeardLab/zeeSQL-doc/docs/secondary-indexes.md

 Secondary indexes in zeeSQL are standard SQL tables.

-The user need to provide the schema of the table, and zeeSQL will automatically keep the table in sync with the Redis Hashes.
+The user needs to provide the schema of the table, and zeeSQL will automatically keep the table in sync with the Redis Hashes.

-The user can also provide a prefix, so that only some Redis Hashes are stored in the secondary index.
+The user can also provide a prefix so that only some Redis Hashes, the ones that match the prefix, are stored in the secondary index.

 A secondary table can be created using the [`ZEESQL.INDEX` command](references.md#zeesql-index-new).